Hussain Sagar: International recognition

 This lake has many outstanding universal values of love around it in addition to its heart shape, the symbol of love, which explores the wonder of love in the world.
 King built the lake for his people's drinking & irrigation purpose out of his love towards his people.
 King Ibrahim named the lake after Hazrath Hussain Shawali (Sufi saint, medical practitioner and architect of the lake) as a sign of gratitude for Hussain's treatment that was given to the king during his sickness and made him recover from the sickness.
 Many historical monuments were placed on the bank.

+Ramsar Site Qualification Debate

+The Wetlands Conservation and Management Rules of 2017, which are the principle legislation governing wetlands in India, rule out certain man-made wetlands from being notified as wetlands, even though man-made wetlands are included in the Ramsar list.
+Due to this, Hussainsagar Lake, a lake that has been around since 1563, has been a topic of debate.
+It is a hotspot of diversity, with 117 species of plants and 162 species of fauna, including mammals, birds, reptiles, amphibians, and insects.
+There is a disagreement between the MoEF&CC and the state government regarding whether Hussain Sagar is a wetland or not, causing the issue to remain unresolved.
+Denotification allows the environmental regulations to become a grey area, which makes the water body vulnerable to exploitation.

 Environmental conditions and conservation

 Hussain Sagar Lake forms an important part of Hyderabad but now has become the main sewage collection zone of the twin cities of Hyderabad and Secunderabad.
 As a result of heavy anthropogenic pressures such as unplanned urbanization, the entire ecosystem of Hussain Sagar Lake has changed.
 The water quality has deteriorated considerably during the last three decades.
 The lake has become shallow due to siltation and accumulation of plant debris.
 A 2008 study of the lake's water and sediment has found that it has exceeded its eutrophic condition, reaching hypereutrophic status.
 Many undesirable changes in the structure of biological communities have resulted, and some important species have either declined or completely disappeared.
 Realizing the importance of conservation of Hussain Sagar Lake, a project has been formulated.
 This project shall be implemented by APPCB, Hyderabad, India.
 In this respect, a project feasibility report has been prepared for approval and financing.
 In spite of the commission of a sewage treatment plant on the western side, a large amount of untreated sewage and industrial effluents continue to flow into the lake.